code-kern-ai/bricks/extractors/words/synonym_extraction/code_snippet_refinery.md

     split_synonyms = [item.split(sep="_") for item in synonyms]
     combined_synonyms = [item for sublist in split_synonyms for item in sublist]

-    text = record[YOUR_ATTRIBUTE].text # spaCy doc, hence we need to use .text to get the string.
+    text = record[ATTRIBUTE].text # spaCy doc, hence we need to use .text to get the string.

     # extracted words are sometimes connected by an underscore, which we want to remove
     for word in combined_synonyms: